Unleashing the Killer App. Remember that book?

 Here is a summary of the services we offer and the best way to contact us.

 And don’t miss a post: subscribe to this blog by email here.

 Email providers, especially the old-school Web-based providers like Hotmail missed the boat.
 They might have been Facebook, long before Facebook’s time.
 Plaxo almost got there, but now that it’s gone, despite the utility of Outlook plugin.

 And so my thesis remains that e-mail is still the sole killer app.
 A chance interview I heard on the Diane Rehm show reinforced that notion.
 One of the guests said something to the effect:

 When college kids first get to school they want two things — first an e-mail address and second, a Facebook account.
 They want the e-mail address so the can get a Facebook account.
 You can’t get a Facebook account without an e-mail address.

 In fact, it’s virtually impossible to open a new account with any social media outlet without an e-mail address.
-Not MySpace, not Twitter, not LinkedIn, not Delicious, not Digg….come to think of it, I don’t think you were able to an Equalfooting.com account without an e-mail address.
+Not MySpace, not Twitter, not LinkedIn, not Delicious, not Digg….come to think of it, I don’t think you were able to open an account with that startup without an e-mail address.